gregttn/GTProgressBar/README.md

 * @IBInspectable progress: CGFloat

   This property specifies how much of the bar is filled.
-The allowed values are from 0 - 1.
+The allowed values are from 0.0 to 1.0 .
 Default is 0.
   If progress label is displayed the value provided in here will be displayed as % The following example will cause 50% of the bar to be filled.
 The label will show 50%